-- 26. The purpose of the introduced GOI CDS 1.6 or GOI CDS 1.0 genes is to confer increased yield/biomass in the GM canola under abiotic stress conditions such as drought when the GOI CDS 1.6 gene or the truncated GOI CDS 1.0 gene are overexpressed under the control of constitutive promoters and various enhancers. - 27.
-The GOI CDS 1.6 gene encodes a GTPase-activating protein, which is involved in multiple cellular processes including nucleocytoplasmic transport, spindle assembly, and nuclear envelope (NE) formation.
-It is known as a shuttle transport factor which, together with exportins and importins, facilitates nucleocytoplasmic trafficking.
-This protein is conserved in fungi, animals and plants. - 28.
-The pathways in which the protein encoded by the GOI CDS 1.6 gene are involved regulate plant growth and development and may contribute differentially to abiotic stress response in plants (i.e. some abiotic stress tolerance could be increased and some could be decreased).
+26. The purpose of the introduced GOI CDS 1.6 or GOI CDS 1.0 genes is to confer increased yield/biomass in the GM canola under abiotic stress conditions such as drought when the GOI CDS 1.6 gene or the truncated GOI CDS 1.0 gene are overexpressed under the control of constitutive promoters and various enhancers.

+27. The GOI CDS 1.6 gene encodes a GTPase-activating protein, which is involved in multiple cellular processes including nucleocytoplasmic transport, spindle assembly, and nuclear envelope (NE) formation.
+It is known as a shuttle transport factor which, together with exportins and importins, facilitates nucleo-cytoplasmic trafficking.
+This protein is conserved in fungi, animals and plants.

+28. The pathways in which the protein encoded by the GOI CDS 1.6 gene are involved regulate plant growth and development and may contribute differentially to abiotic stress response in plants (i.e. some abiotic stress tolerance could be increased and some could be decreased).
 In plants, overexpression of downstream genes of the GOI may confer abiotic stress tolerance such as cold tolerance but may also play a role in conferring hypersensitivity to salt and osmotic stress.
 In the model plant Arabidopsis, it was demonstrated that a similar gene is involved in the control of elongation growth by modulating the GA signalling pathway.
 It was previously shown that elevated expression of fungal or plant derived genes similar to GOI CDS 1.6 significantly increased shoot weight in Arabidopsis.

-- 29. The GMOs may also contain the pat selectable marker gene, which was used during initial development of the GM plants in the laboratory to select plant cells containing the introduced genes.
-The pat gene encodes the PAT enzyme that confers tolerance to glufosinate (phosphinothricin) herbicide. - 30.
-Short regulatory sequences that control expression of the genes are also present in the GM canola lines (Table 3).
+29. The GMOs may also contain the pat selectable marker gene, which was used during initial development of the GM plants in the laboratory to select plant cells containing the introduced genes.
+The pat gene encodes the PAT enzyme that confers tolerance to glufosinate (phosphinothricin) herbicide.

+30. Short regulatory sequences that control expression of the genes are also present in the GM canola lines (Table 3).
 The expression of the GOI and the selectable marker gene pat is driven by a constitutive promoter, which is active in all plant tissues.
-Other short regulatory elements used include enhancers for gene expression, terminators and other sequences with functions shown in Table 3. - 31.
-A short sequence encoding a peptide tag (HA-tag) may also be present in some GM canola lines (Table 3).
+Other short regulatory elements used include enhancers for gene expression, terminators and other sequences with functions shown in Table 3.

+31. A short sequence encoding a peptide tag (HA-tag) will also be present in some GM canola lines (Table 3).
 HA-tag is derived from amino acids 98-106 of human influenza hemagglutinin (HA) and is a strong immunoreactive epitope making it popular to isolate, purify, detect and track the protein of interest (Zhao et al., 2013).
-Due to their small size, peptide tags, including the HA-tag with 9 amino acids (YPYDVPDYA), generally do not disturb protein function (Thermo Fisher Scientific Inc.).
+These 9 amino acids (YPYDVPDYA) are located in the subunit interface in the native HA trimeric structure and therefore is relatively inaccessible in the native HA conformation (Wilson et al., 1984).
+The HA-tag fused to a carrier protein was shown to be able to induce immune responses in animals when emulsified in a suitable adjuvant (Chiarella et al., 2010).
+Due to their small size, peptide tags, including the HA-tag, generally do not disturb protein function (Thermo Fisher Scientific Inc.).
+A search of the scientific literature found no reports of adverse immunogenic reactions to HA-tags fused to proteins.

-Genetic element Source Intended function PRO_35S or 2×35S Promoter of cauliflower mosaic virus gene encoding the 35S RNA Constitutive promoter 5' UTR leader Enhancer from the GOI Increase gene expression MAR_Nicta- RB7 Rb7 matrix attachment region from Nicotiana tabacum Increase gene expression and reduce gene silencing TER_Agrtu-NOS Terminator of Agrobacterium tumefaciens nopaline synthase Terminator TER_Glyma-Lectin Terminator of Glycine max lectin Le1 gene Terminator TMV 5' leader sequence Tobacco mosaic virus Enhancer
+Genetic element Source Intended function PRO_35S or 2×35S Promoter of cauliflower mosaic virus gene encoding the 35S RNA Constitutive promoter 5' UTR leader Enhancer from the GOI Increase gene expression MAR_Nicta- RB7 Rb7 matrix attachment region from Nicotiana tabacum Increase gene expression and reduce gene silencing TER_Agrtu-NOS Terminator of Agrobacterium tumefaciens nopaline synthase Terminator TER_Glyma-Lectin Terminator of Glycine max lectin Le1 gene Terminator TMV 5' leader sequence Tobacco mosaic virus Enhancer HA-Tag Human influenza hemagglutinin (HA) Detection of HA-tagged protein